Last Updated on September 26, 2022

 EDITOR’S NOTE: Updated October 2020 to reflect a change in this product’s name, from Stonemill Who Needs the Bagel?
 Seasoning to Stonemill Everything Bagel Seasoning.
+This product is also now a Regular Buy at Aldi, so it should be available any time of year.
 View our recipe for Everything Bagel Chicken here.

 I remember a few years ago when my wife brought home an everything bagel.
 Mostly, I just remember being baffled by the name.
 “An everything bagel?”
 I asked.
 “What’s that?”